ajhayden/TechnicalInterviewCourse/Unit_03_Big_O_Notation/README.md

 ### Solution
 - O(1) - constant time
 - Input size does not change runtime.
-The loop will always run 100 times
+The loop will always run 100 times, no matter how big the input gets.

 ## Example 2
 - What is the Big O of this algorithm?